bartobri/mrrcrypt/README.md

 developed by the National Institute for Standards and Technology (NIST), and the [diehard test suite](https://en.wikipedia.org/wiki/Diehard_tests).

-A 34816 bit key is used for encryption and decryption, and is highly resilient to brute force attacks.
+A 4352 byte key is used for encryption and decryption, and is highly resilient to brute force attacks.
 The total number of key permutations is: 256!\*3^(64\*64) ≈ 1.66e+2461

 Encryption speed is roughly 1 second per megabyte.